jonathanlandGit/Projects_Cloud/README.md

 -Tests the timing performance of the MPI code with variant number of instances (i.e., 1, 2, 4, 8) and shows the speedup of parallelism.

--Includes step by step technical report
+-Includes step by step technical report (MP_TechnicalReport_CC.pdf)

 =============================

-(2) Project description: TechnicalReport_AWS.pdf
+Project 2

--Created a webpage and hosted it using AWS and Google Cloud Platform
+-Created a webpage and hosted it using AWS and Google Cloud Platform (TechnicalReport_AWS.pdf)